-to end domestic and sexual violence in Arizona.
+and end sexual and domestic violence in Arizona.

-We envision living in a world where all relationships are healthy, respectful, safe and loving.
+We envision a world in which all individuals are safe and communities champion respect and equality.

 - We believe that all people deserve the right to self-direction and control over their own lives.
 We are committed to fostering and supporting the empowerment of all individuals, particularly the victims and survivors of domestic violence.

 - We believe in safety, health, and justice for all abused women in Arizona.
 We value women and children who have experienced or witnessed domestic violence and believe we are accountable to them the work that we do.
 We are committed to listening to their voices, using their expertise to guide our work, and promoting their leadership.

 - We believe that abusers must be held accountable for their actions.

 - We believe that there are multiple factors that contribute to domestic violence.
 These factors include: silence about domestic violence; societal acceptance of the unequal distribution of power; societal acceptance of violence; lack of accountability for behavior; and discrimination and intolerance in its many forms, including but not limited to racism, sexism, elitism, ageism, homophobia and the devaluation of persons with disabilities.